R3sty/R3sty/README.md

 ### 🧐 Some Things About Me
 <li>📷 Love to take pictures!</li>
-<li>⚡ Fun facts: Speaks English, Japanese, and Tagalog.
+<li>⚡ Fun facts: Speaks English, Tagalog, and Japanese.
 Will work for coffee and chocolate!</li>
 <li>📖 Currently Working on: Frontend Mentor Projects</li>

 <h3 align="left">Languages and Tools:</h3>